thepirat000/Audit.NET/src/Audit.WebApi/README.md

 - **IncludeHeaders()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include the Http Request Headers or not.
 Default is false.
 - **IncludeResponseHeaders()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include the Http Response Headers or not.
 Default is false.
 - **IncludeRequestBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include or exclude the request body from the logs.
 Default is false.
 (Check the following note)
+- **IncludeResponseBody()**: Boolean (or a predicate of the HTTP context before execution) to indicate whether to include response body.
+The predicate is evaluated before action execution.
+Default is false.
-- **IncludeResponseBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include response body or not.
+- **SkipResponseBodyContent()**: Boolean (or a predicate of the HTTP context after execution) to indicate whether to skip or include the response body content.
+The predicate is evaluated after action execution.
 Default is false.
 - **WithEventType()**: A string (or a function of the HTTP context that returns a string) that identifies the event type.
 Can contain the following placeholders (default is "{verb} {url}"):
   - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
   - \{url}: replaced with the request URL.